fabreeko-speedy/misc/PG7-Pinned-AB Drives 2.4/README.md

 I used the specific components listed below, so shop and use at your own risk!

-**YOU NEED TO SAND DOWN THE ALUMINIUM PINS TO MAKE THEM FIT** - This is done to clean up the top of the A/B Drives and keep the pins captive.
+**YOU NEED MUST SAND DOWN THE ALUMINIUM PINS TO MAKE THEM FIT** - This prevents the pins from falling out and looks cool.
+It's not that much so don't start complaining.
 Matching XY-Joints in STL directory.

 | Part | Qty | Link | Alternate |
 | - | - | - | - |